boundir/AStrongerADVENT/README.md

 Abilities
 ------

-- Melee Vulnerability for the Sectoid Soldier, until he wears something ( buffed his HP ).
+- Melee Vulnerability for the Sectoid Soldier, until he wears something.
 - Melee Vulnerability for the Sectoid Soldier Prime, until he wears something ( buffed his HP ).
 - Codex Prime will not lose Health when cloning.
 - Vanish ability is now a free action.